 There are two Discover credit cards directed at students: The Discover it® Student Cash Back card, and the Discover it® Chrome for Students card.
 While the Discover it® Chrome for Students card offers 2% cash back on your first $1,000 in combined gas stations and restaurant purchases each quarter (then 1%), the offer may be unattractive to students without a car or on a student meal plan.

 That’s why we recommend the Discover it® Student Cash Back — it offers 5% cash back on more-useful categories on up to a quarterly maximum of $1,500, then 1% after that.
 These bonus categories change quarterly so you’ll need to remember to activate them each quarter, but they provide impressive rewards potential.

 For 2020, categories include useful options like Amazon.com purchases (good for textbooks), Uber and Lyft purchases (for catching a ride when you’re late for class) and grocery store purchases (for when you want to skip cafeteria food once in a while).

 The Discover it® Student Cash Back card also comes with two other great ways to maximize your rewards.
 First, you’ll get Cashback Match at the end of your first year, just like with the standard Discover it® Cash Back card.
 Second, and for students specifically, you can get a $20 statement credit each school year (for up to five consecutive years) if you maintain at least a 3.0 GPA.

 Need more information to help you decide if this card is right for you?
-Read about our best credit cards for students in 2019.
+Read about our picks for the best credit cards for students.